Where We Work

 Value chain inequities

-Solidaridad is committed to addressing major weaknesses in the value chains currently preventing the region and its producers from reaching their full potential in terms of efficiency, competitiveness, inclusiveness and climate mitigation.
-Addressing these issues will contribute to more sustainable and inclusive production and markets.
+Weaknesses in value chains prevent the region and its producers from reaching their full potential in terms of efficiency, competitiveness, inclusivity and climate mitigation.
+By addressing these issues, we contribute to more sustainable production and markets.

 One of the key challenges affecting the highlands coffee sector in the Pacific region is climate change.
 Solidaridad’s climate-smart agriculture (CSA) model, in a context of sustainable landscape management, aims to have a positive impact on productivity, quality and even in halting the proliferation of diseases.